Colorado Scenic Byways Map

 Grand Mesa Scenic Byway

-Along the byway, you can travel through various scenery changes.
-Start in a desert canyon, and as you make your way to the top of the mesa, you pass aspen foothills, lakes, alpine forests, lily ponds and meadows bursting with wildflowers.
-The byway provides many scenic overlooks to view each of these wonders.
+Along the byway, you can travel through various scenery changes: start in a desert canyon and pass aspen foothills, lakes, alpine forests, lily ponds, and meadows bursting with wildflowers as you make your way to the top.
+The byway provides many scenic overlooks to view each of these Colorado beauties.

-For two wonderful overlooks, be sure to hike the Land-O-Lakes Overlook or visit the Land's End Observatory.
-The Land-O-Lakes is a trail that you can hike, and at the overlook, view many of the lakes surrounding the area as well as the West Elk Mountains to the East.
-Or, drive up to the top of the mesa on Land's End road.
+For two wonderful overlooks, be sure to hike the Land-O-Lakes Overlook to see many of the lakes surrounding the area.
+Or, drive up to the top of the mesa on Land's End Road.
 At the top, you can visit Land's End Observatory and look down the 6,000' to the bottom of the canyon.

 The area also boasts many recreational activities.
-Blessed with over 300 stream fed lakes full of rainbow, cutthroat and brook trout you can fish or go small lake boating.
-With many trails, hiking, mountain biking and horseback riding is a favorite past time in the area.
-During the fall and winter months, big game hunting, cross country skiing, snowmobiling and skiing at the Mesa Powderhorn are popular activities.
-Be sure to visit the nearby Colorado National Monument.
+Blessed with over 300 stream fed lakes full of rainbow, cutthroat, and brook trout, you can fish or go small lake boating.
+On many of the trails, hiking, mountain biking, and horseback riding is a favorite pastime in the area.
+During the fall and winter months, big game hunting, cross-country skiing, snowmobiling, and skiing at the Powderhorn Ski Area are popular activities.

 More Activities & Information

 Grand Mesa Area, Colorado includes: Austin, Cedaredge, Collbran, Eckert, Mesa